“Part cardiology bootcamp – and part stand-up comedy!”

 ♥ ♥ ♥

-Please get in touch with me if you’d like more information about arranging me to speak to your group (must have an audience of at least 50 people).
+Please get in touch with me if you’d like more information about arranging me to speak to your group.

 Here’s what my audiences tell me: